 1. Schedule your Fastpass as soon as you can

+One of the best Disney Fastpass tips you will ever get is this.
+Book ASAP!
 You can do this on the Disney Fastpass App called My Disney Experience.
 If you are staying on property, you can book 60 days in advance (assuming you have already bought your tickets online).
 The system knows!
 This is what I try to do so that I can get the best selection for my rides.
 If you are staying off property, you can schedule your Walt Disney Fast Pass 30 days in advance.

 PRO TIP – If you can, the Fastpass reservation window opens at 7:00 AM Eastern time 60 days before your